INTRODUCTION

 These particular goats have insatiable appetites, and are capable of consuming 10 percent of their body weight in roughage every day.
 In China the larger herds are constantly stripping the ground of vegetation and topsoil, and desertification is a mounting problem for the ecological landscape.
 In Patagonia however, with the help of the Wildlife Conservation Society, a cooperative of herders have developed sustainable methods of raising cashmere-producing goats without stripping the vegetation.

+Cashmere is prized for it’s exceptionally fine texture and is strong, ultra light, and soft.
+It provides a superior insulative function without bulkiness, and the fibres are highly adaptable and easily spun.
+Like wool, cashmere has a high moisture content that allows the insulating properties to change with the relative humidity in the air.
+It is however, weight for weight, warmer than wool.
+The finest Cashmere is obtained from the neck area of the goat.
+Cashmere goats produce a double fleece that consists of a fine, soft undercoat or underdown of hair which is mingled with a straighter and much coarser outer coating of hair called guard hair.
 In order to sort the fine underdown and be processed further, it must be de-haired.
 De-hairing can be a mechanical or manual process that separates the coarse hairs from the fine hair.
 After de-hairing and washing, the resulting cashmere is ready to be dyed and converted into yarn, fabrics and ultimately garments.
 In some regions, the mixed mass of underdown and coarse hair is still removed by hand with a comb that gently pulls tufts of fibre from the animal as the comb is raked through the fleece.
 This process results in collected fibres that have a higher yield of pure cashmere after it has been washed and dehaired.
 The long, coarse guard hair is then typically clipped from the animal and is often used for other non clothing uses.
 Animals in Iran, Afghanistan, New Zealand, and Australia are typically shorn of their fleece, resulting in a higher coarse hair content and lower pure cashmere yield.

 The traditional method of harvesting cashmere is hand combing.
 In Mongolia and parts of China this continues to be the preferred technique, as it results in a far better yield, as well as finer and softer fibres.
 Combing is usually carried out when the animal is naturally shedding its winter coat.
 Hand combing can take between one and two weeks to complete.
 The fibre is collected from the farmers and sorted by hand and eye in factories within the same geographic regions as the goats are herded.
 Efficient sorting is crucial to the production of cashmere, and the fibres are graded by quality and colour then washed to remove the coarser hairs, and any dirt and vegetable matter.
 Then the coarse outer guard hairs are separated from the soft under down which is the cashmere fibre used for spinning.